Are Carrots Healthy? The Health Benefits Of Carrots Explained

+Are Carrots Healthy?
+The Health Benefits Of Carrots Explained

-It’s certainly important to be getting sufficient Vitamin A; however, most people do get enough Vitamin A in their diet, so you needn’t worry.
-However, it should be noted that people in developing countries are often deficient in Vitamin A. This can lead to eye damage and diseases, so this discovery might be important to them.
+	It’s certainly important to be getting sufficient Vitamin A, and most people do get enough in their diet.
+However, it should be noted that people in developing countries are often deficient in Vitamin A. This can lead to eye damage and diseases.

 	On the other hand, it has also been pointed out that the study that discovered the link between Vitamin A and the above eye diseases/damage used very large doses of Vitamin A. The dose is far more than what you would be including in your diet.
 This makes it difficult to determine the extent to which eating carrots can help against eye damage.

 	In summary: carrots are not going to make you have supervision and if you wear glasses or contacts, don’t expect to be discarding of them too soon.
-However, due to their beta-carotene content, they can help protect your eyes against certain progressive diseases known to cause eye damage and blindness, so they are helping your eyes, even if they aren’t strictly improving your vision.
+However, due to their beta-carotene content, they can help protect your eyes against certain progressive diseases known to cause eye damage and blindness.
+They are helping your eyes, even if they aren’t strictly improving your vision.

 	Carrots For Heart Disease Explained

 	They might not be giving you X-ray vision, but carrots are great for your heart health.
-Carrots contain carotenoids (that should be easy to remember); antioxidants that fight against free radicals which can cause heart disease.
+The super power veggy contains carotenoids (that should be easy to remember); antioxidants that fight against free radicals which can cause heart disease.
 It’s commonly known that high levels of LDL cholesterol buildup plaque in the arteries.
 The buildup in turn slows blood flow to the heart and can cause heart disease.

 	The fiber in carrots helps to lower LDL cholesterol levels, resulting in better heart health.
 How do they achieve this?
 Bear with me here:

 	In your body, there are molecules known as bile acids which form micelles – other molecules that incorporate cholesterol from your food into your body.
 Soluble fibre (which carrots are a great source of) combines in your body with bile acids.
 The combination effectively prevents bile acids from helping form micelles.

 	To break it down into simple language:

 	- More carrots = more soluble fiber.

 	- More soluble fiber = bile acids can’t help form micelles.